 D.A.
 Horton serves as the Executive Director of ReachLife Ministries and the National Coordinator for Urban Student Missions at NAMB.
 For over 16 years D.A has used the medium of Rap Music as a tool to help educate the people of God on the precepts of Scripture and how to evangelize to the lost by presenting them with the Gospel of Jesus Christ.
 After earning his Bachelor’s Degree in Biblical Studies at Calvary Bible College, D.A. completed his Master’s Degree in Christian Studies from Calvary Theological Seminary.
 Currently, he is a pursuing a Ph.D. at Southeastern Baptist Theological Seminary.
 He is the author of G.O.S.P.E.L and DNA: Foundations of the Faith.
 He is married to Elicia, and they have two daughters and one son.

 Dean Inserra is the founding and senior pastor of City Church in Tallahassee, FL.
 Dean has served as a Youth Minister in Tallahassee and regularly speaks at campus organizations at Florida State University.
 He has a degree in Biblical Studies from Liberty University and also attended The Southern Baptist Theological Seminary.
 He married Krissie in December of 2003.
-They have two sons, Tommy and Ty.
+They have three children.

 Carmen Fowler LaBerge heads the ministry of the Presbyterian Lay Committee as its President and Executive Editor of its publications, including The Layman.
 A widely known leader among Presbyterian Church (USA) renewal organizations, Fowler LaBerge served as executive director of the Presbyterian Coalition in 2002 and 2003 and co-moderator of the New Wineskins Association of Churches in 2008-2009.
 She has taught seminars and delivered keynote speeches in dozens of states, Israel and Malawi.